NCI-Agency/anet/docs/INSTALL.md

 	- Administration Privileges to run processes on restricted ports (80/443)
 	- Optional: A valid SSL certificate for the domain name of the application server.
 	- Microsoft SQL Server 2012 or greater.
 The MS SQL database should be configured to:
-		- allow connections on a static TCP/IP port 1433
+		- allow connections on a static TCP/IP port `1433`
 		- fulltext module should be installed.
 This can be done by:
 			1. Open the Programs and Features control panel.
-			2. Select Microsoft SQL Server 2012 and click Change.
+			2. Select `Microsoft SQL Server 2012` and click `Change`.
-			3. When prompted to Add/Repair/Remove, select Add.
+			3. When prompted to `Add/Repair/Remove`, select `Add` and provide intallation media.
 			4. Advance through the wizard until the Feature Selection screen.
-Then select Full-Text Search.
+Then select `Full-Text and Semantic Extractions for Search`.
 	- Users are required to have a modern web browser (Mozilla Firefox, Google Chrome, or IE version 11 or greater)
 - **Network Accessibility**
-	- Users will acccess the Application Server over HTTP/HTTPS (80/443)
+	- Users will acccess the Application Server over HTTP/HTTPS (`80`/`443`)
-	- The Application Server will access the SQL Server over port 1433 (or whatever port you have SQL configured to)
+	- The Application Server will access the SQL Server over port `1433` (or whatever port you have SQL configured to)
 	- The Application Server will need to access an Active Directory server for authentication
 	- The Application Server will need to access an SMTP server for email sending.
 - **Service Accounts**